m00nlight/density-peak-cluster/README.md

 ## Some results

 spirtal result

 ![spirtal](./pic/spirtal.png)

 flame result

 ![flame](./pic/flame.png)

 r15 result

 ![r15](./pic/r15.png)

 aggregation result

 ![aggregation](./pic/aggregation.png)

 For some tests, it try to combine to weakly connect components in the dataset.
 I will try to find better way to solve the problem.
 Any suggestion or improvement of the code are welcome.

-For more details about the algorithm, please refer to [paper](paper) itself.
+For more details about the algorithm, please refer to [paper][paper] itself.

 ## License

 This is an open source software distributed under the BSD license.
+See LICENSE for details.

 [cran]: http://cran.r-project.org/
 [paper]: http://www.sciencemag.org/content/344/6191/1492.abstract